mathewpareles/TIs-And-Superconductivity/README.md

-By tuning the material, you can create spikes in the density of states (or "DOS" as shown in the plots below).
+We show that one can create spikes in the density of states (DOS) by simply tuning the potential strength of the material.
 This can lead to instabilities in the material, including superconductivity.
 Here are some of the simulations in this repository.

 <p align="center">
 <img src="/images/5.png" alt="4 fold band" width="400"/>